Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 It’s one of the longest beaches on the island and is lined with tall trees providing plenty of shade to escape from the sun.

 The water is calm and gets gradually deep, making it one of the best beaches for swimming.
-Just don’t expect to see lots of fish here as the underwater visibility isn’t that great.
+Just don’t expect to see lots of fish here as the underwater visibility isn’t great.

 a cloudy sunset on mont choisy beach